py4dstem/py4DSTEM/py4DSTEM/test/README.md

 `pytest`

-from the command line in this directory - pytest will collect and run all the test in this directory and its subdirectories.
+from the command line - pytest will collect and run all the test in this directory and its subdirectories.
-Please note that you must be run the command from this directory for the filepath to be imported correctly.
 You can also run a single test file or all files in a single test subdirectory with

 `pytest test_file.py`